ayowilfred95/Back-End-Challenge/README.md

-Sure, here's the updated README file with instructions on how to use the application and information about the automatic saving of data to a file:

----

 # Application Name

-This is a simple Node.js application using Express to provide three endpoints: POST, GET, and PATCH.
+This is a simple  REST API Node.js application using Express to provide three endpoints: POST, GET, and PATCH.

 ## Installation